 How to Create a Community Recipe Book

-Creating a community recipe book is often a labor of love and can be fun — but writing a cookbook can also be complex and time-consuming, even with a lot of able and willing hands on deck.
+Creating a community recipe book is often a labor of love for a group, and can be fun.
+With that said, writing a cookbook can also be complex and time-consuming, even with a lot of able and willing hands on deck.

-Whether your group wants to write a cookbook online or use a cookbook publishing service, start by learning about organizing the cookbook project committees and making decisions about format, publishing services and desired pricing.
-Then start cooking — ah, creating — the actual recipe book.
-Here are the steps.
+Whether your group wants to write a cookbook online or use a cookbook publishing service, start by conceptualizing what you want the cookbook to contain and how it will look.
+Here are the steps:

 The largest and most time-consuming part of writing a recipe book is gathering the recipes from the group.
 These tips make it easier.

-- How many?
-Do you want them to submit just one or half dozen, so you can choose?
+- How many?: Do you want them to submit just one or a half dozen, so you can choose?
 Be specific.

-- Photos or illustrations – If contributors submit photos, make sure to get photo credits and permissions to publish in the book.
+- Photos or illustrations: If contributors submit photos, make sure to get photo credits and permissions to publish in the book.
 Let them know the minimum dimensions and minimum dots per inch (dpi) you'll need for the photos to print well.
 Your printer should have guidelines on this if you don't know.

 Do a wide call-out for recipes.
 Let potential contributors know the theme of the cookbook and what sub-categories/chapters there are for the recipes to fit into.
-Also, let them know exactly how you want the recipes and materials submitted — via email or software?
+Also, let them know exactly how you want the recipes and materials submitted such as through email or an online form?

 Establish a firm deadline and send reminders.
 A deadline is critical to ensure people get their cookbook recipes in on time.
 Many people procrastinate on projects like this, so send deadline reminders more frequently the two weeks before.

-Many community cookbook organizers skip this step — assuming that the home cooks have made the dishes many times.
+Many community cookbook organizers skip this step assuming that the home cooks have made the dishes many times.
 Testing the recipes not only insures that the food tastes great, but also, that the recipe is easy to follow.

-This can be photos and/or illustrations.
-This step also includes making sure you have permission to use the photos and have the proper photo credit to put in the book.
+Cookbook artwork can include photos and/or illustrations.
+This step also involves making sure you have permission to use the photos and have the proper photo credit to put in the book.
 The artwork should meet the photo standards you indicated during the call for recipes to insure they print well in the book.

 The format of each recipe should be consistent, as they are in professional cookbooks, and editors need to make sure the recipes are written clearly so they make sense to the reader.
 All the other text should be grammatically correct and error free.
 You might want professional proofreading help.

 Recipes have their own proofreading challenges, and proofreading, in general, takes a precise eye.
-If your group has a budget, again, consider hiring freelance editorial help.
+If your group has a budget, consider hiring freelance editorial help.
 Consider asking a few members of your group to beta read the book as well.
 The more eyes that have gone through the book, the more likely all errors will be caught.

-An index isn't required, but it is useful and appreciated by cooks because it allows for more detailed search than the table of contents in a printed book.
+An index isn't required, but it is useful and appreciated by cooks because it allows for more detailed search than the table of contents.
 For the most professional job, you may want to hire an indexer to do this.

 The publishing service you choose may provide this.
-Note that the jacket is an important component and many people will have an opinion and want to weigh in.
+Note that the jacket is an important component and many people in your committee will have an opinion and want to weigh in.
 Decide early how you will handle choosing the jacket.

 Your service will have guidelines to follow and reputable services will have a system of proofs and checks.
 If your cookbook will be printed, order a galley proof before approving the print run.
 Get a number of eyes on the cookbook before it gets printed.

 For fundraising or for fun, celebrate the huge accomplishment of publishing a cookbook.